Card Transaction Examples

 In this example the cardholder inputs $60 as the withdrawal amount.
 The ATM operator assesses a $2 fee per transaction, and the Galileo issuer assesses an additional $1 fee.
 The network is Visa Plus, and the cardholder has a $500 available balance.

-- The top row shows the initial authorization, which includes the cash amount plus both fees.
+- Row 1 — The initial authorization, which includes the cash amount plus both fees.

-- The second, third, and fourth rows have the same timestamp, which is when Galileo receives a clearing file from Visa.
-Galileo backs out the original hold in the second row.
+- Rows 2–4 — All rows have the same timestamp, which is when Galileo receives a clearing file from Visa.
+Galileo backs out the original hold in Row 2.

-- For the settlement, the ATM operator's fee plus the cash amount are in one settlement (third row) and the fee assessed by the Galileo issuer is in another (fourth row).
+- Row 4 — For the settlement, the ATM operator's fee plus the cash amount are in one settlement (Row 3) and the fee assessed by the Galileo issuer is in another (Row 4).

 Other network codes